erlang/erlang-org/README.md

 * build (default) - depeds on setup
   * Builds the entire site under `_site` for exporting
 * serve - depends on setup
-  * start jekyll to serve the erlang.org at http://localhost:4000
+  * start jekyll to serve the erlang.org site at http://localhost:4000
 * setup
   * Download and generate all [Auto-generated Content](#Auto-generated-content).

 ## Adding content

-There are three major collections that you can add new items to: [News], Blog and Release.
+There are three major collections that you can add new items to: [News], [Blog] and [Release].
 Each of these are markdown files found in _news, _posts and _releases respectively.

 There is a README file in each of those folders that describe the mandatory front matter for each item.